Flemington Post Office: Condition and integrity

+Heritage listings

-Heritage listing
+Commonwealth Heritage List

-Historically, Flemington Post Office of 1889 was the first in a series of major public buildings, including the Court House and Police Station, sited in the post-gold growth centre of Flemington.
+Historically, Flemington Post Office of 1889 was the first in a series of major public buildings, including the Court House and Police Station and Lock-up, sited in the post-gold growth centre of Flemington.
 Built to replace an earlier post office operating from at least 1869, the building was sited to one side of an old gold rush trekking route.
 The importance of Flemington Post Office has also been recognised in a national postage stamp series of Australia's leading post offices.
 The post office is noted for retaining its original timber counter with cast iron colonnettes supporting arched openings, and original timber writing desks with leather inlaid writing surfaces, fitted to alcoves in the public space.

 Flemington Post Office is an exceptional example of a large suburban post office with quarters.
 The composition is skilfully conceived taking full advantage of the awkward site to dictate the program arrangement.
 Its stylistic eclecticism is an extraordinary example associated with the period of public works department "Battle of the Styles".
 Its hybrid Victorian-Federation style is tied together by unexpected embellishment using Moorish motifs.
 Architecturally, Flemington is an excellent solution to an awkward site, considered to be one of the most skilful compositions by the Public Works Department architects at the time.
 The eastern division of the PWD, in which these architects practised, was considered the most inventive of all of the architectural sections of the department.

 Flemington Post Office also has dramatic landmark qualities deriving from its prominent position on an acute-angled site, dual approach, visibility in the round, and a five-level tower.
 The building is a distinguishing feature of the surrounding Flemington Hill Conservation Area, which is typified by a highly intact Victorian character.
 The highly artistic and skilful handling of an awkward triangular site demonstrates great merit and unity of conception despite the hand of three separate designers.
 Flemington Post office has social significance within this inner region of Melbourne, not just for its continuity of providing postal services from the site for almost 120 years, but also due to its much valued form and architectural treatment.
-Flemington Post Office is additionally associated with three enduring and capable architects engaged by the Public Works Department during the late nineteenth century, JT Kelleher, AJ McDonald and JR Brown.
+Flemington Post Office is additionally associated with three enduring and capable architects engaged by the Public Works Department during the late nineteenth century, Kelleher, McDonald and Brown.
 The eastern district of the architectural section of the department was considered to be the most inventive and produced many notable and award-winning buildings with remarkable features, of which Flemington is one of the most distinguished.

-The curtilage includes the title block/allotment of the property.

-The significant components of Flemington Post Office include the main postal building and corner tower of 1889–90.
+Victorian Heritage Register

+The Flemington Post Office is important as an extraordinary example of the stylistic eclecticism associated with the period of public works architecture known as the "Battle of the Styles".